How to recession-proof your life

 If you’re not hitting your targets, Green says it’s best to be honest with yourself.
 “If the budget really is too tight you should revisit it,” says Green.
 “Otherwise make sure you justify every bit you spend until you’re confident your spending habits have changed.”

-“If you have any spare money at the end of the month you might want to think seriously about any workplace savings pensions that you have on offer to you,” says Stewart-Smith.
+“If you have any spare money at the end of the month you might want to think seriously about any workplace savings pensions that are available to you,” says Stewart-Smith.
 You could also think about setting up your own self-invested pension too.